 We are beer drinkers and beer lovers.
 And one of our favorite things to do while traveling is to try local beer.
 We had read that the craft beer scene in Wroclaw, Poland is top notch, so we were especially excited to visit the city.
 We were not disappointed.
 Polish craft beer is very good and Wroclaw definitely seemed like a hotbed of the scene.
-After extensive research (oh what sacrifices we make for the blog!), we’re happy to provide four recommendations for the best bars in Wroclaw to drink craft beer.
+After extensive research (oh what sacrifices we make for the blog!), we’re happy to provide four recommendations for Wroclaw bars where you can drink craft beer.

 Visiting Wroclaw for craft beer

 We’re not sure whether it’s sheepishly or pridefully that we tell you that half the idea to visit Wroclaw came from an in-flight magazine.
 Wizz Air has to hype up the randomish places they go, and on our flight to Sofia, Bulgaria, we read a feature on craft beer in Wroclaw.
 We heartily enjoyed tasting beer in Poland last summer in Kraków and Warsaw, but a refresher didn’t hurt.

 Bordering perhaps the two “biggest” beer countries on the planet, but unencumbered by the pesky Reinheitsgebot (Germany) or 400+ years of tradition (the Czech Republic), Poland can safely be called a top beer destination.
 The low level, mass-produced stuff is still swill, but the ceiling for the smaller brewed stuff is super high.
 If you like tasting local craft beer on your travels, you couldn’t do much better than doing so in Wroclaw.

 Four Wroclaw bars where you can try Polish craft beer